-Pemetrexed for injection can cause severe, and sometimes fatal, renal toxicity.
-The incidences of renal failure in clinical studies in which patients received pemetrexed for injection with cisplatin were: 2.1% in Study JMDB and 2.2% in Study JMCH.
-The incidence of renal failure in clinical studies in which patients received pemetrexed for injection as a single agent ranged from 0.4% to 0.6% (Studies JMEN, PARAMOUNT, and JMEI [see Adverse Reactions (6.1)].
-Determine creatinine clearance before each dose and periodically monitor renal function during treatment with pemetrexed for injection.
-Withhold pemetrexed for injection in patients with a creatinine clearance of less than 45 mL/minute [see Dosage and Administration (2.3)].
+Pemetrexed can cause severe, and sometimes fatal, renal toxicity.
+The incidences of renal failure in clinical studies in which patients received pemetrexed with cisplatin were: 2.1% in Study JMDB and 2.2% in Study JMCH.
+The incidence of renal failure in clinical studies in which patients received pemetrexed as a single agent ranged from 0.4% to 0.6% (Studies JMEN, PARAMOUNT, and JMEI [see Adverse Reactions (6.1)].
+Determine creatinine clearance before each dose and periodically monitor renal function during treatment with pemetrexed.
+Withhold pemetrexed in patients with a creatinine clearance of less than 45 mL/minute [see Dosage and Administration (2.3)].